minexxtechnology/MineSmart/README.md

          2.4.5 Stageview 5: International Trading

 This stage relates to the International Trading phase, where minerals are sold to comptoirs or other participants in the mining industry.
-MineSmart allows mining company to keep track of
+MineSmart allows mining company to keep track of the history and records related to a mineral batch.

          2.4.6 Stageview 6: Smelters